FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/virtual_machine/wasm.md

 ### Symbol Import

 The contract file can only import the interfaces specified in the FBEI.
-All interfaces need to be imported from the namespace named 'bcos', and the signature must be consistent with the interface signature declared in the BCOS environment interface specification.。In addition to the 'bcos' command space, there is a special namespace called 'debug'。The function declared in the 'debug' namespace is mainly used in the debugging mode of the virtual machine.
+All interfaces need to be imported from the namespace named 'bcos', and the signature must be consistent with the interface signature declared in the BCOS environment interface specification。In addition to the 'bcos' command space, there is a special namespace called 'debug'。The function declared in the 'debug' namespace is mainly used in the debugging mode of the virtual machine.
 This namespace will not be enabled in the formal production environment.
-For more information, see Debugging mode.。
+For more information, see Debugging mode。

 ### Symbol export